telerik/xaml-docs/controls/radtabbedwindow/styles-and-templates.md

 ## ItemTemplate and ItemTemplateSelector

-When binding your **RadTabbedWindow** to a collection, you are able to configure the visualization of the data and the appearance of the tab items via the **ItemTemplate** and the **ItemTemplateSelectior** properties.
+When binding your **RadTabbedWindow** to a collection, you are able to configure the visualization of the data and the appearance of the tab items via the **ItemTemplate** and the **ItemTemplateSelector** properties.

 #### [XAML] Example 5: Define a custom ItemTemplate